Thursday, March 31, 2011

 I'm always looking for unique items to fill my kids's Easter baskets.
 Of course, now that their much older, I sometimes use a coffee club card.
 One year, I was so sick of pink bunnies that I bought stuffed animals that were beavers.
 They were so much fun and a big change from years of bunnies.

 This year, we were able to get some kids needlepoint kits that are on #13 mesh -- they are really meant for the "tweens" and older kids.
 The colors are springlike and come with the wool.
 There's a really great Easter basket plus flowers and blue birds.
 The kits are a great way to introduce kids to needlepoint.
-(And they do fill up the basket.)

 These kits are also great for trips.